OpenIPC/sbc-groundstations/radxa_pi_zero_3w/flashing_to_the_onboard_memory.md

 <h2>Pre-made image for flashing onboard emmc</h2>

-[Download this file](https://drive.google.com/file/d/1lww4TroX9bOikmyH1OmMclRrubx-wBQJ/view) and flash it to an SD card and boot.
+[Download this file](https://drive.google.com/file/d/1lww4TroX9bOikmyH1OmMclRrubx-wBQJ/view) and flash it to an SD card using balenaEtcher on windows or dd on linux.

+Boot the device.

 Login is ubuntu/ubuntu